How to Set Up 301 Redirects in Webflow: A Guide for Nonprofit Website Migrations

 Why Redirects Matter When You Launch a New Site

-When a nonprofit launches a new website — whether migrating from WordPress, Wix, Squarespace, or a previous Webflow build — the URL structure almost always changes.
+When a nonprofit launches a new website, the URL structure almost always changes.
 Pages that existed at one address move to a different address.
-Some pages are retired entirely.
-The homepage may stay the same but sub-pages often don't.
+Every URL that changes without a redirect creates a broken link with consequences in three directions.

 Before You Build the Redirect Map